smartbone-org/SmartBone-2/docs/intro.md

 First of all you need to setup SmartBone!
 You can find the latest release with a rbxm, rbxl and source code zip [here](https://github.com/CelnakRBLX/SmartBone-2/releases)

+If your using wally you can install via:
+`smartbone-2 = "jakeywastaken/smartbone-2@^0.3.0"`

 If you're working in studio you will want to download the rbxm and drag it into your game.
 If you just want to play around with a demo then open the rbxl file.
 If you're using rojo or something similar then you can use the source code (.zip)

 ### Basic Setup